huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 repo_id = "runwayml/stable-diffusion-v1-5"
 stable_diffusion = DiffusionPipeline.from_pretrained(repo_id, safety_checker=None, use_safetensors=True)
 """
 You have disabled the safety checker for <class 'diffusers.pipelines.stable_diffusion.pipeline_stable_diffusion.StableDiffusionPipeline'> by passing `safety_checker=None`.
-Ensure that you abide to the conditions of the Stable Diffusion license and do not expose unfiltered results in services or applications open to the public.
-Both the diffusers team and Hugging Face strongly recommend to keep the safety filter enabled in all public facing circumstances, disabling it only for use-cases that involve analyzing network behavior or auditing its results.
+Ensure that you abide by the conditions of the Stable Diffusion license and do not expose unfiltered results in services or applications open to the public.
+Both the diffusers team and Hugging Face strongly recommend keeping the safety filter enabled in all public-facing circumstances, disabling it only for use cases that involve analyzing network behavior or auditing its results.
 For more information, please have a look at https://github.com/huggingface/diffusers/pull/254 .
 """
 ```